Have you been thinking about making a career change lately?

 Did you know that by removing some of the items in your home you can actually attract more buyers?

 - remove family photos that remind buyers that they are a visitor in someone else’s home rather than envisioning themselves in the space

 - remove personal collections that can make a space feel cluttered and un-relatable to buyers who have different tastes

 - tone down “extreme themes” with a little more of the mainstream to appeal to a broader scope of buyers

 #5 Create a Designer Interior that sells 67% faster

 You only have 1 chance to make a first impression.
 Potential buyers are looking to make one of the biggest investments of their lives and they are hoping to find the one gem within their budget that looks and feels as if they paid a fortune.
+Home renovation and kitchen remodeling projects will surely add value to the home.
 Creating designer touches throughout the home will help you sell for more money.
 Things like:

 - a sophisticated, warm paint palette – if you will be painting anyway, you can create an expensive feeling with the right color paint in a neutral base.